International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 require specific data contracts.
 There is a wide variety of optional roles and services.
 Some especially useful ones are described here.

+In general such optional functions can be distinguished as intermediary functions or value-creating functions.
+Intermediaries can participate in data spaces as value-creating services or functions.

+**Intermediaries** are considered as optional in data spaces.
+Due to certain regulations like the Data Governance Act, such intermediaries may require addtional governance.

+**Value-adding services** may be realized by intermediaries or as function of a data space participant.
+Such value-adding services are not subject to the IDSA Rulebook, but are explained in the [DSSC Blueprint Version 1](https://dssc.eu/) in more detail.
+The IDSA Rulebook provides a limited explanation below.

 #### Marketplaces

 Data sharing always takes place peer-to-peer in a data space with data